melato/lxdops/README.md

 lxdops has support for LXD projects and can clone instances across projects.
 I find it simpler to keep all my instances in a single project.
+I haven't found a good use case for using projects.

 If an instance does not specify a specific project, lxdops will use the current LXD project, as specified in ~/snap/lxd/current/.config/lxc/config.yml or ~/.config/lxc/config.yml